JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ### Percent Change
 - Because of population difference, I chose to use relative changes (percent change) over time to compare a country's tourism rates and GDP
+- Most economic measures deal in percent change, so this analysis aligns with how other economic measures dealing with tourism and GDP are often reported.
-- The information gathered from the Cumululative Percent Change tables below showed the countries with the most and least changes.
+- The information gathered from the **Cumululative Percent Change tables** below showed the countries with the most and least changes.
-- The top 2 and bottom 2 countries of the tables reflecting tourism change were selected for furhter analysis.
+- Two countries form the top and bottom of the tables reflecting tourism change were selected for furhter analysis.

 <table>